Link: Learn more about The Business Platinum Card® from American Express

 - Elite status with travel brands, including Hilton Honors™ Gold Status, Marriott Bonvoy® Gold Elite Status, and elite status with multiple rental car companies

-- Potentially over $2,000 of credits or benefits for airline fees, wireless purchases, and more
+- Up to thousands of dollars worth of credits, including for airline fees, hotels, wireless purchases, Adobe, Dell, and more

 - Access to all kinds of special programs, from Amex Fine Hotels + Resorts®, to the Amex International Airline Program, and more